Fiat Marea

-The Fiat Marea (Type 185) is a small family car available as a saloon and an estate, produced by the Italian automaker Fiat.
-Launched in September 1996, the Marea models were essentially different body styles of Fiat's hatchback offerings, the Bravo and Brava.
-The Marea replaced the earlier Tipo based Fiat Tempra, as well as the larger Croma.
+The Fiat Marea (Type 185) is a small family car produced by the Italian automaker Fiat from 1996 to 2007.
+Available as a saloon and an estate, the Marea models were essentially different body styles of Fiat's hatchback offerings, the Bravo and Brava.
+The Marea replaced the earlier Tipo-based Fiat Tempra, as well as the larger Croma.

-While the Fiat Stilo Multiwagon was the successor of the wagon version, the Marea Weekend, the Fiat Linea replaced the saloon version in 2007.
+While the Fiat Stilo Multiwagon was the successor of the estate version, the Marea Weekend, the Fiat Linea replaced the saloon version in 2007.
 The car became officially available from 11 September 1996.

 Production and markets

 The Marea was originally manufactured in Fiat's Cassino and Mirafiori plants in Italy.
 Later the Marea also superseded the Tempra in Brazilian (Betim) and Turkish (in Bursa, with Tofaş) plants, which make vehicles mostly for local and other developing markets.

+In the UK, the Marea saloon was offered in SX, ELX, and HLX trim levels.
+The SX could be ordered with the choice of 1.6-litre petrol engine, as well as the choice of 1.9-litre turbo diesel engine with 75 or 100 PS.
+There were 4 different engines for the ELX, they were the 1.6, 1.8, and 1.9-litre 20 valve petrol engine, or 100 PS 1.9-litre turbo diesel engine.
+Engine for the top-of-the-line HLX was either the higher performance 2.0-litre 20 valve petrol, or 125 PS 2.0-litre turbo diesel engine.

 In Europe, production and sales of the Marea ceased in August 2002, one year after the Bravo and Brava were replaced with the Fiat Stilo.
 The Marea Weekend was replaced by the Stilo Multiwagon unveiled in January 2003, while the saloon's successor, the Fiat Linea, was unveiled in 2007.

 Nevertheless, the Marea (in both body styles) was still manufactured in Turkey and Brazil for local (and other Latin American) markets.
 The Brazilian version was facelifted in 2001, when it gained a redesigned rear end with taillights taken from the Lancia Lybra.

 For 2006, the Marea was mildly revised again, gaining a new rear end, and a new grille, similar in style to other current Fiat models.
 In mid 2007, Brazilian production of the Marea and Marea Weekend ceased.